Jim Ferrier: Professional career

 At the 1950 Masters, Ferrier led Jimmy Demaret by three shots with six holes to play, but finished two strokes back as the runner-up to Demaret.
 He scored 16 of his 18 PGA titles between 1947 and 1952, with a peak of five wins in 1951; that was second on Tour to Cary Middlecoff (6).
 He was second leading money winner on the Tour that year, behind only Lloyd Mangrum.
 Ferrier's other significant victories included consecutive Canadian Open titles in 1950 and 1951.

 Ferrier greatly scaled back his PGA Tour competition from 1954, and took a financially lucrative club professional's job with the Lakeside Country Club in suburban Los Angeles, for eight years.
 He did return to playing more Tour events in the early to mid 1960s, with some success.
 He was runner-up in the 1960 PGA Championship at age 45.
 His final Tour win in 1961 snapped a nine-year winless stretch, and he also won a California regional pro event in 1963 in his 48th year.

 But his game fell off after that, although he continued to play some Tour events into the late 1970s, using his lifetime exemption.
 This created some friction on Tour, since he (and certain other non-competitive aging past champions) was blocking younger players from entering, with fields at limited sizes.
 An eventual change of PGA Tour regulations came from that, requiring veteran players to maintain a certain playing standard to continue to have access to tournaments.
 The present-day Champions Tour had not yet been created, although Ferrier did play some events on that Tour in the early 1980s, but struggled.

 Ferrier became a member at the same city's Wilshire Country Club.

 Personal life

-Ferrier married Norma Kathleen Jennings on 12 January 1938 at All Saints Church of England, Woolhara, Sydney.
+Ferrier married Norma Kathleen Jennings on 12 January 1938 at All Saints Church of England, Woollahra, Sydney.
 He taught Norma to play golf, and she eventually reached a three handicap, being proficient enough to help her husband with his game.
 The couple had no children.

 On 6 January 1955 (Season 5 Episode 17), Ferrier appeared on the television game show You Bet Your Life hosted by Groucho Marx, of Marx Brothers fame.
 He was paired with Marilyn Pierce, a dog trainer and former model.

 Ferrier died in Burbank, California, in 1986 at the age of 71.